-He alludes, I think, to Zechariah 12:11-14, where God, informing them that a striking display of his judgment will soon be made, declares that there will be lamentation in every family, such as is not usually seen at the funeral of a first-born son.
+He alludes, I think, to <381211> Zechariah 12:11-14, where God, informing them that a striking display of his judgment will soon be made, declares that there will be lamentation in every family, such as is not usually seen at the funeral of a first-born son.
 There is no reason, therefore, why any person should expect the conversion of the world, for at length-when it will be too late, and will yield them no advantage-

-they shall look on him whom they pierced, (Zechariah 12:10.)
+they shall look on him whom they pierced, (<381210> Zechariah 12:10.)

-Next follows the explanation of that sin, that they shall see the Son of man coming in the clouds, who at that time was living on earth in the gath of a coming in the clouds, who at that time was living on earth in the garb of a despised servant.
+Next follows the explanation of that sin, that they shall see the Son of man coming in the clouds, who at that time was living on earth in the garb of a despised servant.
 And thus he warns them that the glory of his kingdom will be heavenly, and not earthly, as the disciples had falsely imagined.